 In 2011 MIDI released Sherlock Q-FAMETM (Q-FAME), an acid-catalyzed GC-FAME extraction and analysis method.
 Q-FAME is most useful for Aerobic bacteria of importance to pharmaceutical QC (including all USP 61/62 strains), as well as clinical reference laboratories.
 The turnaround time (TAT) for Q-FAME is less than 25 minutes.

-What makes the Sherlock MIS unique is that all microbes are analyzed using the same procedure, with no offline tests, gram stains or biochemical cards required.
+What makes the Sherlock MIS unique is that it can be used for both fatty acid analysis (e.g. soil PLFAs, edible oils) and microbial identification.
 The system is U.S. FDA 21CFR Part 11 compliant and IQ/OQ packages are available to aid with system validation.

 Key Features of the Sherlock MIS include:

-- Fatty acid analysis (FAME) and Microbial ID.
+- Fatty acid analysis (FAME, PLFA) and Microbial ID.

 - Inexpensive per sample cost.